 Keeping with the theme of having veggies as much as possible, I made zucchini cakes for breakfast this morning.
-Then it dawned on me how good this would be for a party appetizer, lunch snack or even side dish for dinner.
+Then it dawned on me.
+How good this zucchini cakes recipe would be for a party appetizer, lunch snack or even side dish for dinner.

 I find it unique to serve at gatherings because we’ve all seen those spinach balls at parties.
-Well these zucchini cakes are healthier and tastier, if you ask me!
+Well, this vegan zucchini cakes recipe is healthier and tastier, if you ask me!
 And, I feel your guests would really appreciate something different to snack on.

 Easy Peasy Zucchini Cakes

 Simple ingredients, quick prep, and easy to prepare, this recipe for zucchini cakes are a delicate and delightful dish for any occasion.

 Recipes often call for squeezing the zucchini to get rid of the water after grating, but it’s not necessary with the addition of flour.
 Water from the vegetable actually helps make the batter.

 The addition of chickpeas in this recipe ups your plant-based protein and is a great substitute for eggs.
 They’re also packed with nutrients and offer many health benefits, such as weight control, lowering blood sugar, and aiding digestion.
 These are going to be some healthy zucchini cakes.

 If you’re not a fan of onion or just want to add some color and extra veggies, add a bit of shredded carrots.

 Check out a few more recipes to use your veggies in an unconventional way:

 This video is a great tutorial on how to grate your zucchini.
 You can forgo the salt and water drain but it’s an option.